Thoughts & Images

 My latest work is, on most part, no longer books.

-There’s one more blog post I do have to write, as the last Artist’s Book workshop I taught was so very special.
+There’s one more bookbinding-related blog post I do have to write for now, as the last Artist’s Book workshop I taught was so very special.
 As I have only arranged workshops fitting around my own studio projects, it was one whole year since I taught the previous Artist’s Book course in the UK, and this one only came about because a lovely lady, an artist from South Africa got in contact with me about a year ago.
 She emailed me saying that around June 2012 she’d be in the UK and would like to attend one of my book art workshops if possible.
 I’m rarely able to commit to a set course date so long in advance, but she was indeed persistent.
 So, many months ago we ended up agreeing a Saturday for the beginning of June this year, and thus the registration was open for others to join us as well.

 Serendipitously a very special group of eight formed.
 By coincidence also another artist happened to be travelling from Australia to the UK at this time and was able to attend – it’s great when schedules work out like that!
 And I had the most wonderful opportunity to meet with yet another fellow book artist who flew over specifically from Germany and whose book art work I was already familiar with through the internet.
 So, a wonderful group of creatives from various fields – book artists, designers, even a poet, gathered to spend an intensive, bookish day in Cambridge.